Parre87/projekt2/README.md

 - __HTML validator__

 The HTML for this project was validated using the Nu HTML Checker.
 The validation was performed by submitting the deployed site URL: https://parre87.github.io/projekt2/.
-The checker reported one warning: Empty heading: An "<h2>" tag with class question was found with no content (<h2 class="question"></h2>), which is not semantically meaningful.
+The checker reported one warning (see picture below).

 This warning indicates a structural issue that could affect accessibility or SEO.
 To resolve the issue is to add a meaningful content inside the heading or removing the empty tag.